andy-goryachev/FxDock/doc/CPane.md

 ## License

-This project and its source code is licensed under the [MIT License](../LICENSE).
+This project and its source code is licensed under the [BSD 2-Clause License](../LICENSE).